BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 ++++++++++++++

-A *JMS Connection* represents an instance of a transport endpoint that a Provider can use for messaging ([JMSSpec]_).
-An application creates one using a ConnectionFactory.
+A *JMS Connection* represents an instance of a transport endpoint that a Provider can use for messaging.
+JMS applications create them using a ConnectionFactory (see([JMSSpec]_) for further information).

 Connections in HJB
 ++++++++++++++++++